 The book, Creating Innovators, confirmed that my kids need time.
 They need time for play and discovery.

 Back to the book, . . .
-I also learned valuable parenting knowledge to share with you all . . .
+I also learned this valuable parenting knowledge to share with you from the book, Creating Innovators . . .

 - “A child has to get bored before he can figure out how to get himself out of boredom.“

 - “Much of the parents whom I interviewed mentioned the importance of not over-programming their children’s time, ensuring that they had plenty of unstructured time for play and discovery.“